-Statewide R/ED numbers for calendar year 2022 show that Black and American Indian youth are arrested/referred to court and securely detained at rates higher than white youth.
+Statewide R/ED numbers for calendar year 2023 show that Black and American Indian youth are arrested/referred to court and securely detained at rates higher than white youth.
 However, they are diverted by the court at higher rates than white youth, decreasing their involvement at other points deeper in the system.
 Thus, the primary focus of R/ED efforts is preventing minority youth's contact with the juvenile justice system.

-The arrest rates are even more concerning on a county-level basis, showing American Indian and Black youth in Burleigh County being arrested at 9.5% and 9.7% of their population, respectively, compared to white youth at 3.4% of their population.
-Cass County has high arrests percentages for American Indian youth, at 13.1% of their population, and the largest minority group, Black youth, at over 9%, compared to White youth at 3.3% of their population.
+The arrest rates are even more concerning on a county-level basis, showing American Indian and Black youth in Burleigh County being arrested at 8.0% and 5.5% of their population, respectively, compared to white youth at 2.8% of their population.
+Cass County has similar arrests percentages for American Indian and Black youth, at 7.7% and 5.7% of their population, respectively, compared to White youth at 2.9% of their population.

 Detention rates for minority youth are not nearly as high but still significant when compared to White youth.
-Black and American Indian youth in Burleigh County are detained at .8% of their population while White youth are detained at .4%.
-The detention rates in Cass County are much more significant, with American Indian and Black youth being detained at 3.5% and 2.9% of their population, respectively, compared to White youth at .5%.
+Black and American Indian youth in Burleigh County are detained at over 1% of their population while White youth are detained at .2%.
+The detention rates in Cass County are more significant, with American Indian and Black youth being detained at 3.9% and 1.8% of their population, respectively, compared to White youth at .4%.

 As indicated above, Burleigh and Cass Counties have the largest minority populations; they also have the largest number of juvenile arrests/referrals to court.
 Thus, Burleigh and Cass Counties have been the focus of R/ED efforts.
 Based on population data, the focus in Burleigh County has primarily been American Indian youth and in Cass County, Black youth.
-This does not mean that local prevention and diversion efforts only pertain to those counties or those minority groups.
+However, this does not mean that local prevention and diversion efforts only pertain to those counties or those minority groups.

-- Burleigh County: American Indian youth make up 65% of the arrests/referrals of minority youth. - 9.5% of American Indian youth are arrested vs 3.4% of white youth; - American Indian youth are diverted 80% of their arrests compared to white youth at 86%; - American Indian youth that are arrested are detained at 17% of their arrests vs 11% for White youth; - American Indian youth are committed to state custody at 4.5% of their arrests vs white youth at 3.5%.
+- Burleigh County: American Indian youth make up 73% of the arrests/referrals of minority youth. - 8.0% of American Indian youth are arrested/referred vs 2.8% of white youth; - American Indian youth are diverted 81% of their arrests/referrals compared to white youth at 87%; - American Indian youth that are arrested are detained at 18% of their arrests/referrals vs 6% for White youth;